Involuntary Separation Policy

 The outcome of the appeal is final.
 Technical departures from these procedures and errors in their application shall not be grounds to withhold action unless, in the judgment of the Vice president for student experience the technical departures or errors were such as to have prevented a fair and just determination of the issues.

-Upon receipt of a written request for reenrollment and treatment summary from the treating professional(s), the Dean of Student Wellbeing, or designee, shall review the request.
-Consideration shall be given to any conditions for reenrollment set forth in the student’s letter of involuntary separation and any other relevant information that the Dean of Student Wellbeing, or designee, deems necessary for a complete review.
-In conducting the evaluation, the Dean of Student Wellbeing, or designee, may ask the Wellness Center – Counseling Services or Wellness Center – Health Services to assist in the review and comment on the reenrollment request.
+Upon receipt of a written request for reenrollment and treatment summary from the treating professional(s), the Dean of Student Experience, or designee, shall review the request.
+Consideration shall be given to any conditions for reenrollment set forth in the student’s letter of involuntary separation and any other relevant information that the Dean of Student Experience, or designee, deems necessary for a complete review.
+In conducting the evaluation, the Dean of Student Experience, or designee, may ask the Wellness Center – Counseling Services or Wellness Center – Health Services to assist in the review and comment on the reenrollment request.